Courses

 Contact Us

-Department of German and German Studies
+The Department of German Studies

-Qinna Shen, Chair
+Qinna Shen, Associate Professor and Chair of German Studies

 qshen@brynmawr.edu